Chapter 7:

 It stung enough to remind me—I wanted to be more than that.
 To be my own person.

-The student council room is my least favorite place.
-I could imagine it perfectly—polished wood, the smell of old paper, whispers curling like smoke.
+The student council room is my least favorite place in that school.
+I could imagine it perfectly; polished wood, the smell of old paper, whispers curling like smoke.

-My name is often muttered by those teachers' pet dogs, rippling across that fucking room.
+My name is often muttered by those teachers' pet dogs, rippling across that fuckin' room.

 Rumors.
 Whispers.
-Me and the art teacher.
-Me and the basketball captain.
-Me in the studio.
-Me being bold.
+One day, it's about me and the art teacher.
+Another day, it's me and the basketball captain.
+Miku is in the studio apartment.
+Miku is being bold.
+Miku this.
+Miku that.

 My shadow had finally reached her.
 They told her what they heard about me.